 If the water levels are high enough then we also embark on a mokoro trip, gliding along the watery channels between tranquil lagoons, floodplains and secluded little islands.
 Mekoros are the traditional dug-out canoes used to get around the watery delta.
 Each mokoro is moved through the water by an experienced local who stands in the back of the vessel and uses a long pole to steer two seated guests slowly along.

-Back in Maun we board our luxury adventure vehicle and travel east to Nata, a small town on the northern edge of the Makgadigadi Salt Pans.
+This morning we board our luxury vehicle and head east to the Makgadigadi Pans.
 Along the way we pass through sparsely populated and undeveloped rural Botswana, catching sight of the bleached expanse of the pans en route.
 Watch for the giant old baobab trees that line the road near Nata.

-Part of our drive takes us through the arid national parks of Nxai Pan and Makgadigadi Pans, where we may spot antelopes and other wildlife.
+Part of our drive takes us through the Nxai Pan and Makgadigadi Pans, where we may spot antelopes and other wildlife, catching a few glimpses of the vast salt pans stretching out dramatically under wide skies.

 On day six we get up bright and early for our journey north to Kasane.
 Located in the far northeastern corner of Botswana, Kasane is the gateway to Chobe National Park.
 We head to our lodge beside the Chobe River, which forms the northern boundary of the national park.